mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 “No.”

-“Can I kiss you?”
-Christian asked.
+“Can _I_ kiss you?”
+Christian asked as he puckered his lips.

 “Uh, no.”